Terrorism (TRIPRA) and Captives

 - Contingent time element losses.

-- Greater certainty: The government has updated the process and timeframe it will follow when determining if it will certify an attack as an act of terrorism, which is necessary for those eligible to recoup losses under TRIPRA.
+- Coverage certainty – In each of the four reauthorization bills, the government has refined and updated the process and timetable that must be followed when determining if it will certify an attack as an act of terrorism.

 Key Steps for Captives To Access TRIPRA